Tax Credits: Public consultations

 - New Tax Credits: Supporting families, making work pay and tackling poverty (July 2001)

-The Social Security Advisory Committee (SSAC) has launched a public consultation on proposals for moving all existing claimants of a working age income-related benefit to Universal Credit.
+The Social Security Advisory Committee (SSAC) launched a public consultation on proposals for moving all existing claimants of a working age income-related benefit to Universal Credit.

-From next year, DWP will begin the process of moving claimants in receipt of one or more of the following benefits to Universal Credit:
+Under the managed migration process, DWP will begin the process of moving claimants in receipt of one or more of the following benefits to Universal Credit:

 - Working Tax Credit

 The wide-ranging draft legislation, which was presented to the committee for scrutiny at its meeting on 20 June 2018, sets out the government's proposals on:

 1. Requirements for claimants on existing benefits to make a claim for Universal Credit (including the deadlines for doing so) and arrangements for ending their existing benefit